-Detailed information about the extent and distribution of stratospheric aerosols is necessary to perform climate modeling, as well as to validate aerosol microphysics models and investigate geoengineering.
-In addition, stratospheric aerosol loading has to be determined with sufficient precision, so as to enhance the retrieval accuracy of key trace gases (e.g. ozone or water vapour) when explaining remote sensing measurements of the scattered solar radiation.
+Detailed information about the extent and distribution of stratospheric aerosols is necessary to perform climate modelling or to validate aerosol microphysics models and investigate geoengineering.
+In addition, stratospheric aerosol loading has to be determined with sufficient precision so as to enhance the retrieval accuracy of key trace gases (e.g. ozone or water vapour) when explaining remote sensing measurements of scattered solar radiation.
 The most frequently used markers to characterize stratospheric aerosols are the aerosol extinction coefficient and the {\AA}ngstr{\"o}m coefficient.
-It is considered that a best approach is based on the use of particle size distribution parameters together with the aerosol number density.
-The paper of Malinovska {\em et al} \cite{Mali18} suggests a new retrieval algorithm to infer the particle size distribution of stratospheric aerosol from space-borne observations of the scattered solar radiation in the limb-viewing geometry.
+It is considered that a best approach is based on the use of particle size distribution parameters together with aerosol number density.
+Ref. \cite{Mali18} suggests a new retrieval algorithm to infer the particle size distribution of stratospheric aerosol from space-borne observations of scattered solar radiation in the limb-viewing geometry.